Full Subdomain Discovery Using Automated Trickest Workflow - Part 1

 In this post, we are going to learn how to automate a full subdomain discovery plan creating an awesome Trickest workflow that will allow us to discover many subdomains from a domain using a great variety of techniques.

 Note that in this post, we are going to suppose that the reader already knows the very basics of Trickest, like how to create a new space and a new workflow.
-If you don't, don't miss this great introduction to Trickest by Hakluke.
+If you don't, don't miss this great introduction to the Trickest platform.

 Intro to Subdomain Discovery